Definable rank, o-minimal groups, and Wiegold's problem: Introduction

 \begin{que}[Wiegold] Suppose $G$ is a finitely generated perfect group.
 Is $G$ normally generated by a single element? \end{que}

 If $G$ is not assumed to be finitely generated, infinite direct sums of perfect groups provide easy counterexamples.
 In a first-order setting, we want to restrict ourselves to definable subgroups.

-\begin{dfn} We say that a definable group $G$ is \emph{normally monogenic} when there is some $x \in G$ that is not contained in any proper normal definable subgroup of $G$.
-We call such element $x$ a \emph{normal generator} of $G$ and write $\la x \df^G = G$. \end{dfn}
+\begin{dfn} We say that a definable group $G$ is {\bf normally monogenic} when there is some $x \in G$ that is not contained in any proper normal definable subgroup of $G$.
+We call such an element $x$ a {\bf normal generator} of $G$ and write $\la x \df^G = G$. \end{dfn}

 Although it is commonly believed that finitely generated perfect counterexamples do exist, a positive answer to Wiegold's question has been given in \cite{EM13} for the compactly generated locally compact groups that do not admit infinite discrete quotients.
 The compactly generated assumption is the necessary replacement of finite generation.
-In this paper we give a positive solution in the o-minimal setting, with no further assumption, in the light of \Cref{theo:def-fg}:
+In this paper we give a positive solution in the o-minimal setting, with no further assumption:

 \begin{thmintro} Every perfect definable group is normally monogenic. \end{thmintro}